Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 Intangible cultural heritage is the country's traditions and living expressions passed on from one generation to the next.
 Besides languages, cultures, and dances, other examples are songs, beliefs, cooking skills, traditional healing and medicine, handicrafts, wedding customs, etc.

 About UNESCO Intangible Cultural Heritage Program

-What can UNESCO do to help countries keep and preserve their local cultural traditions?
+What can UNESCO do to help some of these countries keep and preserve their local cultural traditions?

-In this treaty, it was agreed that UNESCO to take steps to protect cultural traditions and preserve it for the future generations.
-Dances, traditional arts, rituals, songs, festivals, languages and other forms of artistic and creative expressions will be part of this agenda.
-Hence, the birth of UNESCO Intangible Cultural Heritage Program.
+In this treaty, it was agreed that UNESCO take steps to protect cultural traditions and preserve them for future generations.
+Dances, traditional arts, rituals, songs, festivals, languages, and other forms of artistic and creative expressions will be part of this agenda.
+Hence, the birth of the UNESCO Intangible Cultural Heritage Program.

 However, it went into effect only on 20th April 2006.

 Many of the Asian dances are in danger of becoming extinct.
-The local communities have difficulty in keeping them alive and to make matter worse, these classical and folk dances are now of less interest to the younger generations.
+The local communities have difficulty keeping them alive.
+To make matter worse, these classical and folk dances are now of less interest to the younger generations.

-It is crucial to continue and maintain the tradition of the communities, such as dances, not just from historical perspective, but also from its cultural importance.
-They reflect the lifestyle, outlook and ritual features of the communities.
+It is crucial to continue and maintain the tradition of the communities, such as dances, not just from a historical perspective, but also from its cultural importance.
+They reflect the lifestyle, outlook, and ritual features of the communities.

 The protection and preservation of these intangible treasures will also help safeguard them for their future generations.